top of page

 6. Advanced Partners: Technical First

-• Hard sparring is fine — when mutual
+• Hard sparring is fine — if it’s mutual

-• Some days your partner might not want to go hard — respect that
+Some days your partner wants to go light — respect that.

 Final Reminder